Dance Syllabus – 2024

-This year’s Virtual Dance festival will be taking place in June, 2021
+This year’s Dance Festival will be taking place as follows:

 Routine which consists of gymnastic passes, walkovers, limbers, handstands, etc. Routine to incorporate more than 20% acrobatics, but must also include dance steps and choreography.